rolemadelen/vue-blog/posts/eng/Algorithm/eng-sorting-selection.md

-## Selection Sort
+### Selection Sort
-- Unlike [insertion sort](./en-algorithm-sorting-insertion) where you find the correct position by shifting its data one by one, selection sort selects the data that goes to position 1, 2, ..., n.
+- Unlike <router-link to="./eng-sorting-insertion">insertion sort</router-link> where you find the correct position by shifting its data one by one, selection sort selects the data that goes to position 1, 2, ..., n.

 <div class="divider"></div>

-## Algorithm Summary
+### Algorithm Summary
 - Find the smallest data and move it to `arr[0]`.
   + find the 2nd smallest data and move it to `arr[1]`.
   + find the `n`th smallest data and  move it to `arr[n-1]`.